 Greater identity polarization in the political arena is often associated with the prevalence of inconsistent (and even contradictory) 'beliefs' amongst segments of the population.
 For example, false beliefs such as 'President Obama is a Muslim' are prevalent amongst large segments of the population.
-Similarly, despite the increase in education levels and greater prevalence of information, there has been a persistence in the prevalence of ideas/memes that denies the fact that global warming is taking place.
-Observe that our framework throws light on whether an exogenous increase in identity 'polarization', can affect the production of policy memes.
+Similarly, despite the increase in education levels and greater prevalence of information, there has been a persistence in the prevalence of ideas/memes that denies the fact that global warming is taking place or that budget balance and fiscal austerity may well be optimal for a country - even in the midst of a recession.
+Our framework provides an account of why such policy and identity memes may well go together.

+To see this, we first observe that our framework throws light on whether an exogenous increase in identity 'polarization', can affect the production of policy memes.
 Equivalently, our framework also allows us to analyze the impact of a perceived increase in the technological payoff from policy $a_1$ , given by g.
 Indeed this is a direct implication of Proposition II above and we highlight it in the following corollary.